subdividedenegry37/BVC_STloss/README.md

 # Student-t Bulk Volume Classification for Equity Index Futures

-Companion code and result artifacts for the methodology paper on Student-t Bulk Volume Classification (BVC) applied to 5-minute OHLCV bars of CME equity index futures (ES, NQ, RTY).
+Companion code and artifacts for a methodology paper on Student-t adapted Bulk Volume Classification (BVC).
+Applied to 5-minute OHLCV bars of CME equity index futures (ES, NQ, RTY).
+Regime Classifier proved to be robust however directional signal was absent from all results.
 ![Rolling Student-t degrees-of-freedom ν across ES, NQ, RTY](results/regime_break/rolling_nu.png)
 ## Scope

-This repository implements the full OHLCV-only pipeline described in the
+This repository implements the full OHLCV-only pipeline that will be described in the
 paper:

 1. **Student-t BVC estimator** (`src/features/student_t_bvc.py`) — a